Travel to Turkey after Earthquake in Turkey

 US Embassy Travel Advice

-Due to the recent earthquake, the U.S. government is advising citizens to avoid travel to the affected areas and not enter any damaged buildings until deemed safe by Turkish authorities.
-If you’re already in the area, be cautious.
+Due to the recent earthquake, the U.S. government is advising citizens to avoid travel to the affected areas and not enter any damaged buildings until deemed safe by Tr.
+If you're already in the area, be cautious.

 The U.S. government is deferring all non-essential travel to U.S. Consulate Adana’s district – Adana, Adiyaman, Batman, Bingol, Bitlis, Diyarbakir, Elazig, Gaziantep, Hakkari, Hatay, Kahramanmaras, Kilis, Malayta, Mardin, Mersin, Mus, Osmaniye, Sanliurfa, Sirnak, Siirt, Tunceli, and Van.